2026 legal limits, VLT calculator, and AI tint preview

 Driving across state lines?
 Check neighboring tint laws

 Front side windows need a minimum of any darkness.
 Back side windows require any darkness, and the rear window requires any darkness.
-Front side windows must have top 4 inches COMPLETELY CLEAR (untinted).
-Any darkness is permitted below that band.
-Michigan is one of the most permissive states.

 A first offense is typically $100–$200 civil infraction.
 Repeat offenses can cost $200+.
 Fix-it tickets are available, giving you time to remove or replace the film.